ichdasich/draft-chroboczek-intarea-v4-via-v6/draft-chroboczek-intarea-v4-via-v6.md

-(In fact, it is even possible to store link-layer addresses directly in the next-hop entry of the routing table, thus avoiding the use of an address resolution protocol altogether, which is commonly done in networks using the OSI protocol suite).
+(In fact, it is even possible to store link-layer addresses directly in the next-hop entry of the routing table, thus avoiding the use of an address resolution protocol altogether, which is commonly done in networks using the OSI protocol suite or by BGP implementations when storing the IPv6 nexthop of a route).

+{Note TF: IIRC the v6 nexthop a bgpd pushes to the FIB is iirc also the LL of the immediate nexthop, instead of the addr. received in the NLRI.}

 The case of routing IPv4 packets through an IPv6 next hop is particularly interesting, since it makes it possible to build